INoTime/Create-a-Disk-Image-for-a-SMB-server-or-hard-drive-for-MacOS-Backup/README.md

-This file is to create automatically a blank disk-image to use it as an TimeMachine Backup Disk.
+This file is to create automatically a blank disk-image to use it as a TimeMachine Backup Disk.
 After the script is finished you can use it on a SMB server or on a external drive.

 Open the script in your directory (./createFile.sh).